 - Manage course personnel including Instructional Support Assistants (ISAs), graduate Instructional Apprentices (IAs) and graduate Teaching Assistants (TAs)

 - Teach CS courses.
-They all have academic credentials and/or teaching background, e.g. a master's or PhD in Computer Science/Software Engineering
+They all have academic credentials and/or teaching background, e.g. a Master's degree or PhD in Computer Science/Software Engineering

 What ISCs can help you with